hepplerj/machinesvalley/about.md

 beautiful agricultural producer?
 A countryside paradise?
 A metropolitan leader?

 Space forms the central component of my work.
-Geographer John Write has argued that "places are best seen as sifting stages where the exercise of power and resistance to it vie for dominance."[^1] Physical and conceptual boundaries were drawn around competing landscapes in the Bay Area.
+Geographer John Wright has argued that "places are best seen as shifting stages where the exercise of power and resistance to it vie for dominance."[^1] Physical and conceptual boundaries were drawn around competing landscapes in the Bay Area.
 These boundaries encapsulated three landscapes: agriculture, industry, and suburbs.
-These intermixed landscapes placed unique but concurrent pressures on natural resources on the Peninsula.
-By examining what Richard White called hybrid landscapes, I argue the interconnections between these competing idealized landscapes shaped the environmental, cultural, and political identities in the Bay Area.[^2]
+By examining what Richard White called hybrid landscapes, I argue the interconnections between these competing idealized landscapes shaped environmental, cultural, and political identities in the Bay Area.[^2]

 ### Iterations